LibreTexts/ngshare/docs/user_guide/notes.rst

 Database Upgrade
 ----------------
 ngshare checks the database version every time it starts up.
 If the database version is older than the ngshare version, it performs schema and data migration.

-Normally, this may only happen after ngshare is updated.
+Under normal circumstances, migrations only happen after ngshare is updated and the update involves change in database structure.
+The ngshare database update log can be found in :doc:`/contributer_guide/alembic`.

 The check can be disabled using ``--no-upgrade-db`` but do not disable it unless you have a good reason and know the possible consequences.

-The database update history can be found in :doc:`/contributer_guide/alembic`.

 Database Backup
 ---------------